 Three concepts; past. present. future.

-[This blog post is rough notes taken while three really smart guys chatted each other up about human and computer intelligence.
-The conversation was fast, speculative, at times random.
+[This blog post is rough notes taken while three smart guys chatted each other up about human and computer intelligence.
+The conversation was fast, speculative, and at times random.
 Listening to them exercising their wits was great fun.
 I thank the Austin Forum for the evening and I post this for whatever it might be worth to the wandering online reader.
-The entire conversation is posted in four Youtubes.
+The entire conversation is posted as four YouTube files.
 Starts here: http://www.youtube.com/watch?v=1FRzIaXUhI0 ]

 Russ: So…What type of software got us where we are now in brain science?

-The 50s, the 60s, was the era of building neural networks.
+The 50s, the 60s, were eras of building neural networks.
 By the 80s, this quest developed iteratively with neuroscience.
 Now, you see the results of that research and testing out in the world; examples include Siri, Androids, and so-called “Deep Learning” techniques.